Islam in Australia: Egyptian Muslims

 Egyptian Muslims in Sydney are represented by The Islamic Egyptian Society.
 The Society has managed the Arkana College in Kingsgrove since 1986.
 It is reported that enrolments for its 203 co-educational places are booked out until 2020.
 According to the 2016 Australian census, 15.6% of the Egypt-born population in Australia was Muslim by faith.

 Indonesian Australians

 Though Islam is the majority religion in Indonesia, Muslims are the minority among Indonesians in Australia.
 In the 2006 Australian Census, only 8,656 out of 50,975 Indonesians in Australia, or 17%, identified as Muslim.
 However, in the 2011 census, that figure rose to 12,241 or 19.4%, 18.9% in 2016, and 19.3% in 2021.

 Iraqi Australians

-Iraqi Muslims mainly came to the country as a refugees after the Iran–Iraq War, failed 1991 uprisings in Iraq, and then post-2003.
+Iraqi Muslims mainly came to the country as a refugees after the Iran–Iraq War, failed 1991 uprisings in Iraq, and then after the 2003 invasion of Iraq.
 They predominately settled in the western suburbs of Sydney, such as Fairfield and Auburn.
 According to the 2016 Australian census, 31.4% of the Iraqi-born population in Australia was Muslim by faith.